Skip to content

 Renting a Car in the City Centre

-Edinburgh's Old Town is medieval — the streets are narrow, steep, cobbled, and not designed for modern cars.
-Parking in the city centre is extremely limited and expensive (£3–5/hour).
-The city is entirely walkable: Old Town, New Town, Leith, and Stockbridge are all connected by flat or manageable walking routes.
-For day trips (Loch Ness, Stirling, the Highlands), collect a car from the airport or a peripheral location.
-Within the city, use your feet or the excellent Lothian Buses (£2/journey, all-day ticket £4.50).
+Edinburgh's Old Town is medieval — narrow, steep, cobbled streets not designed for modern cars.
+City centre parking is extremely limited and expensive (£3–5/hour).
+The city is entirely walkable.
+For day trips (Loch Ness, Stirling), collect a rental car from the airport.
+Within the city, use your feet or Lothian Buses (£2/journey, all-day ticket £4.50).

 🌅